354ika/SunflowerTuringMachineSimulator/README.txt

 Outputs the result to Outtape.txt.

 The machine's speed cannot be configured.
 It will always run at full speed.
-2 billion iterations takes approximately 10 ~ 20 seconds.
+2 billion iterations takes approximately 10 ~ 20 seconds, so runtime shouldn't be a concern.

 Intape.txt: The input tape for the Turing Machine.
+Edit to configure what the input to the TM will be.
 The input alphabet should be {'0', '1', '2'}.
 The tape alphabet is {'0', '1', '2', '\0'}. with '\0' denoting the blank.

 Outtape.txt: The output tape for the Turing Machine.
+This is the output.
 The output should contain only {'0', '1', '2'}. '\0' will cut off the output.